alireza199977-byte/cyber-course-portfolio-/unit-1-presecurity/web-traffic-analysis/wireshark-first-look.md

 **1. Find the login submission.
 What username and password were sent?
-Paste the line from the stream where you found them.**
+Paste the line from the stream.**

 POST /login HTTP/1.1
-username=testuser&password=SuperSecret123
----
+username=anna.virtanen&password=Summer2026!&remember=on

-**2 .
-The login form was submitted using which HTTP method — GET or POST?
-(Look at the packet that carries the credentials.)**
+**2. The login form was submitted using which HTTP method — GET or POST?**
 POST
-The credentials are inside the HTTP body, not the URL.
+The credentials appear in the HTTP request body, which means the form used POST.

----
-**3. After a successful login, the server sends back a Set-Cookie header.
-What is the value of the SESSIONID cookie?
-Why might an attacker who sees this cookie be dangerous, even without the password?**
+**3. After a successful login, what is the value of the SESSIONID cookie?
+Why might an attacker who sees this cookie be dangerous?**

-Set-Cookie: SESSIONID=abc123xyz789; Path=/; HttpOnly Why dangerous?
+Set-Cookie: SESSIONID=a3f9c2e7b81d4f60a5e2c9d10f4b7e88; Path=/; HttpOnly Why dangerous?
-If an attacker steals this cookie, they can hijack the session and log in as the user without needing the password.
+If an attacker obtains this cookie, they can hijack the user’s session and access the account without knowing the password.

----
-**4. The dashboard page (the final server response) reveals personal details about the user.
+**4. The dashboard page reveals personal details.
 List two pieces of sensitive information visible there.**

-Full name of the user
-Email address / employee ID / personal profile details
----
+Full name: Anna Virtanen

+Email: anna.virtanen@pohjola-logistics.local

 **5. Apply the filter tls.
 Can you find the username and password anywhere in this capture?
 Why or why not?**

 **No**